Vikms95/react-wheres-waldo/planning/notes.md

 - Check accessible html tags
 - Use context for consoleName and handleSelectedConsole?
 - Give accessible attributes to elements
+- Write tests
+- Create a base module to import from
+- Filter leaderboards by today's date

 Ideas
 - Use Link params to pass the console clicked